Nilesh10101998/git-new-demo/README.md

-This is for the practice purpose
+This is for the practice